Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Other huntable waterfowl

-Switzerland as a winter quarters: International responsibility
+Switzerland as winter quarters: International responsibility

 Half a million guests

-The Swiss Ornithological Institute in Sempach documents: "Switzerland is home to around half a million waterbirds in winter" (Swiss Ornithological Institute, Waterbird Counts).
-Swiss lakes rarely freeze over and offer food year-round.
-This makes Switzerland one of the most important wintering grounds in Central Europe for duck species that breed in Scandinavia, Russia, and Eastern Europe.
-Tens of thousands of diving and dabbling ducks congregate on Lake Constance and Lake Geneva.
+The Swiss Ornithological Institute Sempach documents: 'Switzerland hosts around half a million waterfowl in winter' (Vogelwarte Sempach, waterfowl counts).
+Swiss lakes rarely freeze and provide food year-round.
+This makes Switzerland one of Central Europe's most important wintering areas for duck species that breed in Scandinavia, Russia and Eastern Europe.
+Tens of thousands of diving and dabbling ducks concentrate on Lake Constance and Lake Geneva.

 Ramsar Convention and protected areas